The AEO Definition

 The consequences are asymmetric.
 Brands that are frequently and accurately cited by AI engines compound their authority over time — each citation trains the next model update to favor them more.
 Brands that are absent or inaccurately represented fall further behind with each training cycle.
 Unlike Google, where a strong content push can move rankings within weeks, AEO results accumulate over months as training data refreshes.

 The opportunity is largest right now.
 AI engine market share is consolidating around four major platforms, but citation patterns are not yet entrenched.
 Early movers who build authoritative citation libraries in 2026 will be difficult to displace by 2027.
+See our LLM Visibility Framework for the complete strategic context.

 AEO vs. Traditional SEO

 AEO and SEO share some foundations — both reward authoritative, well-structured content — but diverge sharply in what they optimize for and how they measure success.
+For a full signal transfer matrix by engine, see our ChatGPT SEO vs Traditional SEO deep dive.

 | Dimension | Traditional SEO | AEO |